2-alchemists/krossboard-docs/content/docs/google-gke-installation.md

 The installation steps are straightforward and can be summarized as follows:

 * Step 1: Select a GCP project for which Krossboard will be deployed.
-* Step 2: Create a GCP service account and assign it to the Krossboard instance.
-This service account actually needs to have the predefined role of `Kubernetes Engine Viewer` (i.e. read-only access to GKE resources).
+* Step 2: Deploy an instance of Krossboard from the [GCP Marketplace](https://cloud.google.com/marketplace).
-* Step 3: Deploy an instance of Krossboard from the [GCP Marketplace](https://cloud.google.com/marketplace).
-During this step, you will assign the aforementioned GCP service account to the Krossboard instance being created.
+* Step 3: Configure GCP IAM permissions to access (read-only) GKE clusters.
 * Step 4: Get access to Krossboard UI

 ## Step 1: Select a GCP project